ropensci-review-tools/babeldown/README.md

 that’s between square brackets (in particular references and in-line footnotes) as it would break the way babeldown tries to protect those.

+You might be interested in the [aeolus package](https://docs.ropensci.org/aeolus/) for fixing line breaks.

 #### RStudio Visual Editor

 If you use RStudio Visual Editor, you can choose [“sentence” as